Scroll down for the files.

 People like popular culture; it is the common mythology of our time (just take The Lord of the Rings, Star Wars, etc.).
 The intention with the Pop Culture Files is to bring the reader from pop culture to my teaching Meditation as an Art of Life.
 And since philosophy is such an important aspect of my teaching, the intention is also to bring pop culture to philosophy.
 Willie Sutton was a criminal mastermind, a genius of sorts.
 Once asked, “Willie, why do you rob banks?” he replied straightforwardly, “Because that´s where the money is.”
 Why write about pop culture?
 Because that´s where the people are.

-In these Pop Culture Files, I do therefore not in every instance attempt or purport to convey the intended meaning of the writers and artists responsible for one or the other of the pop culture topics I will be writing about.
-Rather, I will highlight the philosophical significance of them, seen in relation to my own teaching Meditation as an Art of Life.
+In The Pop Culture Files, I do therefore not in every instance attempt or purport to convey the intended meaning of the writers and artists responsible for one or the other of the pop culture topics I will be writing about.
+Rather, I will highlight the philosophical significance of them, seen in relation to my own teaching, Meditation as an Art of Life, and my Philosophical Counseling practice, where storytelling is central.
+On the relation between storytelling and philosophy, see my article: Counseling in the Mythic Forest of Rold.

 The topics which not have a link are in preparation: